arctic-fire-development/dapper-hw/GPIO-HOWTO.md

 The GPIO pins can be accessed from user space using sysfs.

-To enabled this you need the following kernel option enabled: CONFIG_GPIO_SYSFS
+To enable this you need the following kernel option enabled: CONFIG_GPIO_SYSFS

 ```Device Drivers  ---> GPIO Support  ---> /sys/class/gpio/... (sysfs interface)```